-Messages are delivered to IMAP users in a seemingly endless stream and near continuous flow, but sometimes something fails.
+Messages are delivered to IMAP users in a seemingly endless stream and near continious flow, but sometimes something fails.

 A sending MTA awaits confirmation from a receiving MTA or MDA, and a receiving MTA or MDA often waits giving out that confirmation until after it has assured delivery was actually successful.

 In cases where exactly in between the receiving MTA or MDA receiving that assurance, and the sending MTA being sent the confirmation, something fails, the sending MTA has not received confirmation, and it will therefore re-attempt delivery.